-The least expensive rental car costs between $45 and $85 per day on average, according to USA Today.
+The average rental car price fluctuates, averaging as high as $81. according Carscoops.
 An Emergency Protection Plan could provide a driver like Julia the funds to help with the cost of a rental car, even if she already has rental coverage under her auto insurance policy.
 Without a rental car, how will Julia take her kids to school, get to work, or pick up groceries?

 Emergency Protection Plans aren’t just for what you might call an “emergency”, though.
 In fact, an Emergency Protection Plan could help set you up for a spectacular summer road trip.
 If missed exits, stubborn GPS systems, and too many wrong turns take you back to a road trip you’d rather forget, an Emergency Protection Plan could be a helpful solution!
 An Emergency Protection Plan offers valuable trip planning services, travel discounts, and trip itineraries.
 By visiting Preferred Members, those who have signed up for this special membership can get help making their next vacation less stressful and more memorable.
 With those details taken care of, it’s up to you to pick your best road trip pals and hit the road!